 - No light under a bushel mentality.
 Do this stuff in the open.
 Those interested will show up and pitch in, let alone help quell the naysayers.

 - Solve it with them, not for them.
 People are much more interested in what they help build.
 If your team goes off and designs and then shows up with a ‘ta-dah!’ that wows, great.
 Trouble is, that’s giving a fish vs. teaching another to fish.

-Business people have a lot going on … luckily, the eight tips above will help your work get done easier with design thinking principles at play in the background.
+Business people have a lot going on … luckily, the tips above will help your work get done easier with adopting design thinking principles at play in the background.